 Mission appeal presentations in various dioceses are an annual way Glenmary priests, brothers and coworkers bring the home missions to life for members of parishes throughout the United States.
 While fundraising is an important part of mission appeals, the educational aspect is key.
 Often these presentations are the first time folks become aware that the Catholic Church is not accessible to everyone living in the United States.Glenmary, as the only religious society dedicated solely to establishing the Catholic Church in the U.S. missions, is also a national leader in promoting home mission ministry opportunities and home mission education, for both adults and children.

 For example, the Educate and Inspire series, developed by Glenmary for use in Catholic schools and parish religious education programs, was developed to raise awareness of mission needs among young people and hopefully to inspire them to become involved as volunteers or in some other ways.
-Volunteer opportunities for adults and teens are available through a group volunteer program based at the Glenmary Farm in Vanceburg, Ky.
+Volunteer opportunities for adults and teens are available through Glenmary Group Volunteer Program based at Joppa Mountain in Grainger County, Tenn.

 As Glenmary's point person for home mission leadership, Father Wil Steinbacher coordinated a national symposium in 2004, in cooperation with the United States Catholic Mission Association.
 The symposium, "God's Missionary People: A New Way of Being Church," challenged almost 300 attendees to focus more on mission and less on "Church business.''